-The Group issued an invoice during the year for £46,790 to ARA Petroleum Tanzania Limited, the operator of the Ruvuma PSA and a subsidiary of ARA Petroleum LLC, which is an associate company of Eclipse Investments LLC, a significant shareholder in Aminex PLC.
-The invoice is for reimbursement of costs related to the handover of the operatorship of the Ruvuma PSA and is shown in trade receivables as at 31 December 2023.
+The Group issued an invoice in June 2023 for £46,790 to ARA Petroleum Tanzania Limited, the operator of the Ruvuma PSA and a subsidiary of ARA Petroleum LLC, which is an associate company of Eclipse Investments LLC, a significant shareholder in Aminex PLC.
+The invoice is for reimbursement of costs related to the handover of the operatorship of the Ruvuma PSA and is shown in trade receivables as at 31 December 2024.